box/box-typescript-sdk-gen/docs/memberships.md

   - Used as `group_membership_id` in path `path` of the API call
 - queryParams `GetGroupMembershipByIdQueryParamsArg`
   - Used as queryParams for the API call
+- headers `GetGroupMembershipByIdHeadersArg`
+  - Used as headers for the API call

 ### Returns